MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpredict.md

  ## Details

-`rxPredict` computes predicted values and/or residuals from an existing rxLinMod or rxLogit model.
+`rxPredict` computes predicted values and/or residuals from an existing model type.
+The most common way to call rxPredict is `rxPredict(modelObject, data, outData)`.
+Typically, all the other arguments are left at their defaults.

 For rxLogit, the residuals are equivalent to those computed for `glm` with `type` set to `"response"`, e.g., `residuals(glmObj, type="response")`.